programminghistorian/ph-submissions/en/drafts/originals/interactive-data-visualization-dashboard.md

 Also important to note in the frontend code above is that you explicitly give names to those components that are involved in user interaction.
 In our case, we have three such components: the data-range selector as input and the two line graphs as output (i.e., reacting to any update in the date-range selector triggered by a user).
 The names of these components are created using the `id` parameter.
 These names are very important when you code the backend later.

 ### Coding the Backend

+In the backend, the core concepts are *callback decorator* and *callback function*.

+In the following code, `@app.callback`, the callback decorator, defines which output variables and input variables are included in a user interaction.
+For example, remember that when you code the frontend, you name the line graph for Ukraine as 'line-graph-ukr'.
+Now you refer this name in one of the Output variables.
+The parameter 'figure' specifies which property of the referred component is updated when needed.

 ```
 # callback decorator
 @app.callback(